 There are two main approaches to SEO: on-site and off-site.
 To have the best chances of achieving good results, you will need to address both.

 On-site SEO is relatively simple.
 For each page you want to optimize, you research a keyword that you want to rank for in the search engines.
 Then you incorporate that keyword into your web copy, headline and page title.
-When you use on-site SEO, you are making it easy for Google to understand what the main focus of your page is, which is the first step in ranking well in the search results for your keyword.
+When you use on-site SEO, you make it easy for Google to grasp the main focus of your page, which is the first step in ranking well in the search results for your keyword.
 If you are very lucky, this is all it takes to achieve a premium ranking.
-But the vast majority of the time, you have more work to do.
+But usually, you have more work to do.
 That’s where off-site SEO comes in.

 Off-site SEO is straightforward too, though it’s a lot harder to pull off.
 This involves getting other websites, preferably sites with a high domain authority, to link back to your page.
 Google sees these links as “credibility votes” for your content.
 Sometimes these links happen without any action on your part.
 Somebody reads your post, then they write a post of their own and link back to yours.
 But often, you will need to take a more proactive approach to get these backlinks.
 There are many techniques SEO professionals use to generate backlinks, and they are rarely simple.
 Here are a couple of examples: Write a guest post on somebody else’s blog, then link back to a piece of your own content.
 Or use a tool that searches the web for broken links in third-party blog posts related to your area expertise.
 Then reach out to the person who manages the blog and offer a replacement link (to a relevant piece of your content), fixing their problem and yours at the same time.
 There are many more techniques you can try, as well.